Serial-ATA/lofty-rs/doc/NEW_FILE.md

 To define a new file format, create a new directory under `src/`.
 In this case, it will be `src/foo`.

-There are some files that every file needs:
+There are some files that every file format needs:

 * `mod.rs` - Stores the file struct definition and any module exports
 * `read.rs` - Handles reading the format for tags and other relevant information